joshwalawender/KeckUtilities/README.md

 ### Options

-`--sa Josh`: Means that the program will search (in a case insensitive manner) for the string 'Josh' in the SA field in the database.
-You only have to include enough of the SA's name to make it unique.
+`--sa jwalawender`: Means that the program will search for the SA jwalwender in the SA field in the database.
+You must use the name as standardized in the database.

 `--semester 18A` or `--sem 18A`: Tells the program to look at the specified semester.
 This overrides the `--start` and `--end` options below.